Pile-Up Crash Kills Pedestrian Near San Francisco State University

 Speed is usually a major factor in pedestrian injuries.
 At impact speeds slower than 30mph, the pedestrian death rate is less than 10 percent.
 At impact speeds higher than 50mph, the fatality rate catapults to over 90 percent.

-A Campbell personal injury attorney can normally obtain compensation for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering, in these situations.
+A San Jose personal injury attorney can normally obtain compensation for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering, in these situations.

 Liability Issues in Alcohol-Related Wrecks